Sudarshana Chakra: Worship

 The icons of Chakra Perumal are generally built in the Vijayanagar style.
 There are two forms of Chakraperumal, one with 16 arms and another with 8 arms.
 The one with 16 arms is considered the god of destruction and is rarely found.
 The Chakraperumal shrine inside the Simhachalam Temple is home to the rare 16-armed form.
 The one with 8 arms is benevolent and is the form generally found in Vishnu's temples.
 Chakraperumal was deified an avatar of Vishnu himself, with the Ahirbudhnya Samhita identifying the Chakra-Purusha with Vishnu himself, stating Chakrarupi svayam Harih.

 The Simhachalam Temple follows the ritual of Baliharana or purification ceremony.
 Sudarshana or Chakraperumal is the bali bera (icon that accepts sacrifices, as a representative of the chief deity) of Narasimha, where he stands with 16 arms holding emblems of Vishnu with a circular background halo.
-In Baliharana, Chakraperumal is taken to a yajnasala where a yajna (sacrifice) is performed offering cooked rice with ghee while due murti mantras are chanted, along with the Vishnu Sukta and Purusha Sukta.
+In Baliharana, Chakraperumal is taken to a yajnasala where a yajna (sacrifice) is performed, wherein cooked rice with ghee is offered while due murti mantras are chanted, along with the Vishnu Sukta and Purusha Sukta.
 Then he is taken on a palanquin around the temple with the remaining food offered to the guardian spirits of the temple.